couchbase/testrunner/pytests/fts/readme.md

 ###Where to add new tests
 In this directory, you will find 4 .py files.
     1. fts_base.py - the base test class for FTS.
 You will find/add all basic methods required to frame the tests here.
         There are 4 important, useful classes here -
         a.
 CouchbaseCluster - deals with Cluster operations, keeps an account of nodes, hosts all Couchbase cluster operational methods like data-load, rebalance, failover etc.
         b.
 FTSIndex - contains methods to create, edit, delete indexes
         c.
 NodeHelper - contains methods that perform node-level operations like login and start/stop couchabse, kill processes, grep for something in fts logs etc.
-    c.
+        d.
 FTSBaseTestClass - the main base class that is inherited by other test-case hosting classes like StableTopFTS or MovingTopFTS, makes calls to all the above classes for setup, teardown, data-loading, index-creation, result validation etc.
     2. es_base.py - for working with ElasticSearch, will help with index creation, deletion, running queries, bulk api for data loading/updating/deletion
     3. stable_topology_fts.py - contains testcases that deal with plain indexing and querying with no topology changes at the cluster-level.
     4. moving_topology_fts.py - contains testcases that combine indexing/quering with special scenarios that involve cluster-ops like rebalance, failover, swap-rebalance, node-crash, process termination, node-reboots on a cluster hosting nodes running one or more services.
 As a general rule, add callable testcases to stable_topology_fts.py or moving_topology_fts.py depending on the nature of the test and if adding a reusable piece of code, move it to an appropriate class under fts_base.py